BarneyShi/Blog/source/_posts/sort-colors.md

 - `Single pointer with two iterations`
   - Move all `0` to the head first while moving `p`.
   - Move all `1` according to pointer `p`
-- `Double pointer with single iteration`
+- `Double pointers with single iteration`
   - `p0` and `p1`.
   - If `nums[i] === 1`, just `swap(nums[i], p1)`.
   - However, for 0, we need to consider caes like